 Because of its plasticity, PU leather is expected to be water-resistant.
 You may want to do a water test on your leather shoe or furniture, but never do it if you are yet to purchase it.
 Genuine leather would naturally absorb water when wet.

 By eyesight, you should be able to tell the difference between real leather and PU leather.
 Genuine leather always has a grainy look with imperfections here and there since it is natural to hide from animals.
 But PU leather will be cleaned and treated to have a perfect look and smooth finish.
-Trying to perfect an imperfect material such as PU invariably results in giving it a fake look.
+Trying to perfect an imperfect material such as PU invariably results in giving it a Duplicate look.

 How to clean PU leather